Luna-Fi/lunafi-smart-contracts/ReadMe.md

 ## LunaFi

-Smart Contracts for [LunaFi](#) available built for various EVM-compatible blockchains and will initially be launched on Polygon.
+Smart Contracts for [LunaFi](#) built for EVM-compatible blockchains and will initially be launched on Polygon.

 In LunaFi, we have a variety of products, from ERC20 Tokens, Yield Farms and Liquidity Pools(HousePools).